 - Stereo Vision and Depth Estimation using OpenCV AI Kit

 - Object detection with depth measurement using pre-trained models with OAK-D

 The Geometry of Stereo Vision

 The human vision system inspired computer stereo vision systems.
-With OAK-D, even the distance between the cameras is close to the distance between human eyes!
+With OAK-D, even the camera distance is close to the distance between human eyes!

 Let’s recap the theory of image formation before we dive into stereo vision.

 The Coordinate Systems

 An image is a 2D projection of a 3D object from the real world to an image plane.
 We use the following coordinate systems to describe an imaging setup.

 - World coordinate (3D, unit: meters)

 - Camera coordinate (3D, unit: meters)